Look who's talking in 2012

 Students look forward to their special evening and arrive early to interact with youth from other schools.

-This young man may be a future leader in our military.
-Students often describe in letters to the board how much the experience enriches their lives.
+This young lady may be a future leader in our military.
+Students describe in letters to the board how much the experience enriches their lives.

 The speakers often remark on how their interaction with the youth is their favorite part of the evening.